 Espressif is dedicated to the research, design, and distribution of IoT solutions.
 We continually strive to transform the communication industry through ever improving IoT solutions via energy, performance, and functionality optimization, improving the lives of consumers and enterprises in countless ways in the years to come.

 Gray Research LLC is a hardware and software development consulting firm located in Bellevue, WA, USA that specializes in design and implementation of solutions and IP for energy efficient, FPGA-optimized parallel compute accelerators, extreme bandwidth Hoplite NOC routers, soft processor cores, and related tools.
-We are pleased to support the RISC-V Foundation as a means to boost collaboration and innovation in computer architecture research and practice.
+We are pleased to support RISC-V as a means to boost collaboration and innovation in computer architecture research and practice.

 For more than sixty years, IBM Research has been the innovation engine of the IBM corporation.
 From helping the Apollo space missions land on the moon to the discovery of fractals; from the technology behind laser eye surgery to a question answering computer called Watson now being applied to health care, IBM Research continues to define the future of technology.

 Indian Institute of Technology Madras is one of the premier institutes of India in the fields of higher technological education, basic and applied research.